mateus-lr/NFT-preview-card-component/README.md

 ## Overview

-This is my first challenge on Frontend Mentor.
-I expect do one per day to train my HTML and CSS abilitys.
+This is my second challenge on Frontend Mentor.

 ### Screenshot